 6.5 x 6.2 x 1.8″

 NOTE: See this article for more information about the difference between the Polaroid Snap and the Polaroid Snap Touch 2.0.

 Choosing the Best Zink Printer & Camera

 Many factors go into determining the best of anything.
-For Zink products, factors include:
+For Zink cameras and printers, the factors include: